sapmentors/SITreg/README.md

 # SAP Event Registration app backend

 The SAP Event Registration app is a community project licensed under Apache License Version 2.0.
 The app provides organizers of SAP community events a platform for the participant registration.
-It's running already in production using the [SAP Mentors](http://sapmentors.sap.com) SAP Cloud Platform Account and can be accessed at:
+It's running already in production using the [SAP Mentors](http://sapmentors.sap.com) SAP Cloud Platform Account sponsored by SAP IT and can be accessed at:

 * [Public Participant List](https://sitregparticipantlist-a5a504e08.dispatcher.hana.ondemand.com/)
 * [Participant Registration (SCN Account required)](https://sitregparticipant-a5a504e08.dispatcher.hana.ondemand.com/)